 Ultimately, Uber settled in a case against them for wrongful death damages, despite the fact that the pedestrian was outside of the crosswalk at the time.
 Though, it’s speculated that Uber’s settlement was less an admission of fault and more an avoidance of lengthy court proceedings and fees.
 So, at the end of the day, liability questions were still up in the air – proving how complex these issues can be and shedding light on the necessity of future laws and better technologies to protect those vulnerable to self-driving cars.

 The world of vehicle-related personal injury claims is not unfamiliar with complex liability matters.
 Cruise control, automated public transportation, trolly cars – however the accident occurs, there will be a serious need for thorough investigation by an expert before liability may be determined.
 And then, of course, there is the personal injury court to convince.

 If you were injured in a motor vehicle accident, whether it was a self-driving car accident or not, you have likely incurred various losses.
 If you reach a successful settlement or verdict, damages for personal injury losses include those related to:

 - Lost wages from missing work uncovered by paid time off

 - Medical bills – including scans, operations, and therapy sessions

 - Physical pain

 - Psychological and emotional suffering

 Depending on your situation, the list could go on.
 A successful personal injury case will ideally award the plaintiff for all losses related to the incident in question.

-At Aigen Law Firm, we represent victims in personal injury and wrongful death matters across a spectrum of accident types.
+At Aigen Injury Law, we represent victims in personal injury and wrongful death matters across a spectrum of accident types.
 Firm founder, Scott Aigen, Esq., has experience representing both plaintiff and defendant in personal injury cases.
 We understand how best to investigate complex accident circumstances.
 Our informed car accident attorneys bring years of practice and seasoned legal knowledge to every case.